How to cite this paper

 Simplifies implementation and maintenance and management through ability

-to meet peak loads, reduction in number of servers, elimination of bottlenecks, less
+to meet peak loads, reduction in number of servers, elimination of bottlenecks,

 programming effort to parallelize applications.
 Lowers failure rate and cost overruns of major

 Isn't XML acceleration in hardware an unproven approach?